HAMdetector/Loo.jl/README.md

 # Loo.jl

-Julia implementation of Pareto-smoothed leave-one-out cross-validation, akin to R's loo package.
+Julia implementation of Pareto-smoothed leave-one-out cross-validation (doi: 10.1007/s11222-016-9696-4).
+Intended to be just used as a dependency for HAMdetector.

 ## Installation

-1. clone the repository to the same location as the `StanInterface` package.
+1. Start julia, switch into Pkg mode by typing `]`, run `add https://github.com/HAMdetector/Loo.jl.git`
-2. start julia, `activate` the Loo package, run `instantiate` (all in Pkg mode).
+2. run `test` in Pkg mode to run unit tests.
-3. hopefully `test` should run without any problems.